Learn how to rent an apartment.

 Guarantor definition: a person who agrees to support and take on responsibility for a person signing a lease.

 Guarantors are typically required for renters who have insufficient credit or insufficient income to qualify on their own.
 If the renter cannot pay their rent for some reason, the Guarantor is responsible for paying instead.
-Typically, a Guarantor must have verifiable income of at least three times the monthly market rent and meet set employment and credit history requirements.
+Typically, a Guarantor must have verifiable income of at least six times the monthly market rent and meet set employment and credit history requirements.
 Guarantors provide their contact information, but do not need to reside in the same apartment community as the person signing the lease.

 How do I find a roommate for an apartment?

 It can be hard to find a reliable roommate, some communities offer a roommate matching service to help pair you with your perfect match.
 During your application process you will be asked to complete a roommate questionnaire to provide the leasing team with insights on your living and working or study habits.
 This data is utilized to make the best roommate matching decisions available.

 What is an apartment application fee?

 Most multifamily communities charge a non-refundable application fee to process your application.
 These fees vary depending on the state you live in and the cost of credit and/or background checks, if applicable.
 On average, you can expect application fees to be $50-75.

 A security deposit is a fee paid on top of your monthly rent that is generally due upon signing your lease agreement.
 This is collected by communities to cover any wear and tear to the property.
 These fees are based on the state you live in, a credit check, type of community, and vary by property.

 BH residents have the choice of selecting refundable or non-refundable security deposit options.